KMXB

 KMXB (94.1 FM, "Mix 94-1") is a commercial radio station licensed to Henderson, Nevada, and serving the Las Vegas radio market.
 KMXB airs a hot adult contemporary radio format and is owned by Audacy, Inc. The station's studios and offices are located in the unincorporated Clark County community of Spring Valley, while its transmitter is atop Black Mountain in Henderson.

-KMXB broadcasts in the HD Radio format; its HD2 subchannel carries "Channel Q," an Audacy format of LGBTQ talk and EDM dance music, while its HD3 subchannel carries a simulcast of KDWN.
+KMXB broadcasts in the HD Radio format.
+Its HD2 subchannel carries Channel Q, an Audacy format of LGBTQ talk and EDM dance music.
+The HD3 subchannel carries a talk format branded as "101.5 K-Dawn", which serves as the continuation of the programming of the former KDWN and the originating station for translator station K268CS (101.5).

 History

-Beautiful music (1971-1994)

 The station signed on the air on February 10, 1971.
 KXTZ was a beautiful music station from 1971 until 1994.
-The call sign spelled out the moniker "Ecstasy."
+The call sign spelled out the moniker "Ecstasy".
 KXTZ beat the market's easy listening music competitor KEER-FM 97.1, forcing that station to switch formats in 1984.